-4.2 Summarise the rules which require market participants to maintain call interception (wire-tap) capabilities.
+4.3 Summarise the rules which require market participants to maintain call interception (wire-tap) capabilities.
 Does this cover: (i) traditional telephone calls; (ii) VoIP calls; (iii) emails; and (iv) any other forms of communications?

 Telecommunications licensees are not under a general requirement to maintain or enable interception capability.
-Nevertheless, regulatory framework is already in place, such that technical requirements could be imposed, if such a policy decision was made.
-Moreover, current law enables officials to order a telecommunications licensee (or any other person) to carry out or cooperate with interception so ordered.
-Such an order could be issued in respect of any form of communications.
+Nevertheless, regulatory framework would accommodate the imposition of such technical requirements, if such a policy decision were made.
+Moreover, current law enables officials to order a telecommunications licensee (or any other person) to carry out or to cooperate with interception so ordered.
+Such order could be issued in respect of any form of communications.

-4.3 How does the state intercept communications for a particular individual?
+4.4 How does the state intercept communications for a particular individual?

 In normal circumstances, with probable cause, the state may apply to the Chief Justice of the Criminal Court for an order permitting interception of communications of any individuals, whether through wiretapping or monitoring of written and/or electronic communications.
-Such requirements, however, may be circumvented through special procedures under some of the laws described in question 4.1 above, such as the Emergency Decree, NCPO Order 3/2558, or Section 44 of the Interim Constitution.
+Such requirements, however, may be circumvented through special procedures under some of the laws described in our response to question 4.2 above, such as the Emergency Decree, NCPO Order 3/2558, or Section 44 of the Interim Constitution.

-4.4 Describe the rules governing the use of encryption and the circumstances when encryption keys need to be provided to the state.
+4.5 Describe the rules governing the use of encryption and the circumstances when encryption keys need to be provided to the state.